-(8) The final analysis and evaluation of the bids shall be done by the bid Committee which shall recommend to the Minister the bids which are most likely to promote the expeditious and profitable development of the mineral resources of the area having regard to:
+(8) The final analysis and evaluation of the bids shall be done by the bid Committee which shall recommend to the Minister the bids which are most likely to promote the expeditious and profitable development of the mineral resources of the area having regard to-

-- (a) the programme of exploration operations which the applicant proposes to carry out and the commitments as regards the expenditure which the applicant is prepared to make; - (b) the financial and technical resources of the applicant; - (c) the previous experience of the applicant in mining operations; - (d) other factors which the committee may consider.
+(a) the programme of exploration operations which the applicant proposes to carry out and the commitments as regards the expenditure which the applicant is prepared to make ;

+Grant of Exploration Licence and Mining Lease by Competitive Bidding. (b) the financial and technical resources of the applicant;

+(c) the previous experience of the applicant in mining operations ; and

+(d) other factors which the committee may consider.